Forgery Lawyer Chicago

 Experienced Chicago Criminal Defense Attorney for Forgery Charges

-Facing forgery charges in Chicago is a serious situation that can lead to felony conviction, prison time, and a permanent criminal record.
+Facing forgery charges in Chicago is a serious situation that can lead to a felony conviction, prison time, restitution, substantial fines, and a permanent criminal record.
 Many people are surprised by how broadly Illinois law defines forgery.
-What may seem like a misunderstanding involving a document, a signature, or a financial transaction can quickly turn into a criminal case involving allegations of fraud.
+What may seem like a misunderstanding involving a document, a signature, a digital record, or a financial transaction can quickly turn into a criminal case involving allegations of fraud.

-Andrew M. Weisberg is a Chicago criminal defense attorney and former Cook County prosecutor with extensive experience defending forgery cases and other fraud-related charges.
+Andrew M. Weisberg is a Chicago criminal defense attorney and former Cook County prosecutor with nearly 30 years of experience defending forgery cases and other fraud-related charges.
 He provides aggressive defense strategies designed to protect his clients, challenge the State’s evidence, and pursue the best possible outcome.

 Understanding Forgery Under Illinois Law

-Under Illinois law, forgery is defined as knowingly making, altering, or delivering a false document with the intent to defraud another person or entity.
-The statute applies to a wide range of conduct involving both paper and electronic records.
+Under Illinois law, forgery generally occurs when a person knowingly makes, alters, issues, delivers, possesses, or uses a false document with the intent to defraud another person or entity.

 Common Types of Forgery Cases in Chicago

-Forgery cases arise in many different settings throughout the Chicago area and can overlap with complex white collar crime charges.
-Some involve financial transactions, while others involve employment records, identification documents, or business agreements.
+Forgery cases arise in many different settings throughout the Chicago area.
+Some involve financial transactions, while others involve employment records, business agreements, identification documents, or electronic records.

 Employee-related forgery cases are also common.
-These cases may involve allegations that an employee altered financial records, expense reports, invoices, or payroll documents.
-In many cases, the defendant believed they had authority to act, and the dispute centers on whether the conduct was actually fraudulent.
+These cases may involve allegations that an employee altered financial records, expense reports, invoices, payroll documents, or business records.
+In many cases, the defense focuses on whether the person had permission, believed they had authority, or lacked any intent to defraud.

 Modern forgery cases frequently involve electronic records.
-Digital signatures, altered PDF documents, email communications, and online transactions are increasingly common forms of alleged forgery.
+Digital signatures, altered PDFs, online forms, email communications, and electronic transactions are increasingly common forms of alleged forgery.

 Elements the Prosecution Must Prove